 When Ben and I were kids, I’d sneak into his room almost every night after Mom and Dad tucked us into bed.
 We needed to dissect the events of the day.
 We were as quiet as could be, but almost nightly Dad would yell from the bottom of the steps for us to get back into our own beds.
 The ritual stopped sometime in our early teenage years, when our family structure had disintegrated into a hundred unrecognizable pieces, and communication had been relegated to the category of artifacts.

 Ben had lugged the cumbersome box TV from the basement and placed it on my desk.
 I couldn’t see which VHS sat on top with a bag of M&Ms and a bowl of popcorn, didn’t ask what it was, but I wasn’t surprised when Hayley Mills came to life across the screen.

 The Parent Trap was Ben’s favorite childhood movie, and I pompously indulged him with a viewing when I could.
-It was a treat generally reserved for the rare Christmas I came home, but it had already been three years since that happened.
+It was a treat generally reserved for the rare Christmas I deigned to come home, but it had been three years since that happened.

-Ben has always been fascinated with other twins’ stories, even fictional ones, and therein lay the only explanation I could find for his long-standing loyalty to this movie.
+Ben has always been fascinated with other twins’ stories, even fictional ones, and therein lies the only explanation I can find for his long-standing loyalty to this movie.

 His girlfriend, Maya, said his guilty pleasure was cute.

 I teased him that Jung and Freud would point out the obvious – he had a subconscious drive to lead our parents back to one another, but he shrugged it off.